7hoenix/blog_raw/_posts/2016-08-03-its-not-a-socket-wrapper-its-a.md

 author: Jphoenx
 ---

-## Socket Wrapper is exactly what it is but it doesn't imply a higher level of abstraction.

-You've probably heard before that one of the hardest things in coding is to come up with names.
+You've probably heard that one of the hardest things in programming is naming things.

 I never really understood exactly what that meant until working on my [Java Server](http://github.com/JPHoenx/javaServer) project at [8th Light](https://www.8thlight.com).